Extra-Curricular Opportunities

 Beyond lessons, students in all key stages have the opportunity to compete against the other Houses in their year in 8 different sports.
 They also have access to an extensive extra-curricular programme including non-curriculum sports e.g. fencing, archery and surfing.
 Representation of the school at local, regional and national level is actively encouraged.
 The school sports calendar culminates with the annual Sports Day at King's Park Athletics Stadium.

-You can book these courses via BH Live's online portal.
+You can find out more here and book these courses via BH Live's online portal.
 Once enrolled on a course, you will receive an email notification to top-up when the next half term block becomes available.
 Existing course members will be able to re-secure their space in the next block when topping up before the end of the current course.
 If you have any questions, please contact BH Live or visit the team in the sports centre.

 Music is the fabric of our society, and music can shape abilities and character.